 20 minutes of rest in one of the many relaxation areas

 After the thermal shock, the rest period allows adrenaline secretion to slow down and make way for endorphins, also known as the happiness hormones.
 A profound feeling of relaxation and calm then fills the whole body.

-This step can be fulfilled in a variety of ways: in a hot tub, in a relaxation pavilion around a fire, or in a hammock.
+This step can be fulfilled in a variety of ways: in a relaxation pavilion around a fire, or in a hammock.
 Regardless of the chosen option, the key element is taking 20 minutes to reach the highest level of relaxation before beginning a new thermal cycle.